geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-03/meeting-transcript.md

 ##### **Geohot** [[00:08:42](https://www.youtube.com/watch?v=Wf9mQ0vVcHQ&t=522)]
 Yeah, no, I think I put together some good stuff this morning.
 Just kind of like Qazalin is doing a lot of refactors that are like getting it to the point where we can actually do this.
-So this morning I wrote a... a scedule sync.
+So this morning I wrote a.. a scedule sync.
 So what schedule is going to become is it's just going to become a becomes map.
 And then the scheduler will basically assign a kernel to the buffer.
 And then the tensor will become an assign buffer and kernel.